-Vibrant, inspiring, charming, and challenging – this is Barcelona!
+Vibrant, inspiring and charming – this is Barcelona!

 Barcelona has an ancient history – it was established around the 1st century BC by the Romans when a colony named Barcino populated the region.
 In the medieval period, the city already had strong positions as an economic and political center of the Western Mediterranean.
 Nowadays Barcelona keeps its leading position as a progressive tourist, economic, trade, and cultural center in Europe.
 It is the capital of the autonomous community Catalonia and the second most populated city in Spain.